 Smothered Pork Chops, how I love thee!
 Pan-seared, bone-in pork chops, baked until tender, and smothered in a rich, thick onion gravy.
 How could I NOT love you?

 I found this recipe for smothered pork chops in a cookbook I got for my birthday.
 The photo in the cookbook LOOKED really good, and the recipe sounded wonderful, so I gave it a try.
-Wow… was it ever YUMMY!
+Wow… were they ever YUMMY!
 Tender and packed with flavor, this pork chop dinner for two was a winner!

 There are a few steps involved in making these smothered pork chops, but it’s actually easy to prepare if you prep everything before beginning.
 You will LOVE the finished dish!
 The recipe, as written, serves two, but is EASILY doubled.
 Here’s how to make this delicious pork dish:

 Preheat oven to 300° F. While oven is preheating, mix paprika, onion powder, salt, pepper, and cayenne pepper in a small bowl.
 Pat the pork chops dry with a paper towel, then rub both sides with spice mix, to evenly cover meat.

 Add butter to the skillet and melt, on medium heat.
 Add the onion slices; cook them for 8-10 minutes until well browned.

 Once the onions have browned fully, stir the thyme and minced garlic into the skillet.
 Cook, stirring constantly for 30 seconds.